 The National Commission for the Certification of Acupuncturists & Oriental Medicine (NCCAOM) has created a certification process for Chinese herbal medicine.
 Practitioners who have passed this certification process are entitled to add the abbreviation Dipl.
 C.H. for Diplomate of Chinese Herbal Medicine after their name.
 A prospective patient should feel free to ask about the training and credentials of the practitioner.

-If you have any further questions that have not been addressed feel free to contact us.
+If you have any further questions that have not been addressed feel free to get in touch.